Snapstromegon/hoeser.dev/src/blog/2022-02-28-popularity-vs-quality.md

 ## Result

 In my opinion the data shows what I expected when I started doing this: popularity is a strong indicator for quality (at least as long as you agree with the quality factors of npms.io).
 It also clearly describes that (like you would expect) high usage is not a guarantee for high quality.
-We can see clearly see many dots falling way below the curve and the smaller we make the clusters, the more clear this becomes.
+We can clearly see many dots falling way below the curve and the smaller we make the clusters, the more clear this becomes.

 But this data shows also something I didn't expect!
 Putting some dots aside and also ignore the nearly unused packages, overall packages on npm have a fairly high code quality which I think is really great!